 If you experience any of the above tell-tale signs of a balcony leak, you should contact SCR for a free diagnosis and repair Options.

-SCR can often repair your leaking balcony without removing tiles – read here about SCRs Flexible-Epoxy Grout treatments procedures and how we can stop your balcony leak without removing tiles.
+SCR can often repair your leaking balcony without removing tiles – read here about SCRs Flexible-Epoxy Grout treatment procedures and how we can stop your balcony leak without removing tiles.

 If you have some of the more extensive damage signs, such as the balcony collapsing, read about how SCR can Re-Tile your balcony to Australian Standards.

 Not sure what’s happening on your balcony.
 Don’t worry, SCRs experts will diagnose the issue with a free, no-obligation inspection and quote.
-Click here to request a quote.
+Get a FREE quote today!